 Paul uses the Greek word "GUMNAZO" from which we get the English word gymnasium.
 Other words that come from this root word are:

 - Train yourself

 - Condition yourself

-- Making right choices over and over again.
+- Making the right choices over and over again.

-- Constantly putting the things of God as a priority over the things of the world.
+- Constantly prioritizing the things of God over the things of the world.

-Now the goal is spiritual maturity or in other words the ability to experience the full presence of God in our lives.
+The goal is spiritual maturity, or in other words the ability to experience the full presence of God in your life.

-This experience becomes a preview of what heaven will be like and enables the believer to have no doubt or fear about their salvation and no anxiety about the world we presently live in no matter how dark and dangerous it might become at times.
+This experience becomes a preview of what heaven will be like and enables the believer to have no doubt or fear about his salvation and no anxiety about the world he presently lives in no matter how dark and dangerous it might become at times.

-It is the spiritual condition that allowed Paul to say with all assurance to this same Timothy as he contemplated his fast-approaching execution by beheading in a Roman arena:
+It is this spiritual condition that allowed Paul to say with all assurance to this same Timothy as he contemplated his fast-approaching execution in a Roman arena:

 6For I am already being poured out as a drink offering, and the time of my departure has come.
 7I have fought the good fight, I have finished the course, I have kept the faith; 8in the future there is reserved for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have loved His appearing.